hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/expressions.md

 implements a different subset of data types.

-## Operators
+## Scalars

 LiveSQL implements a significant subset of the most common SQL operators.
 The tables below are classified by operator type.